-Tracks goal conversion which are not tracked through the previous goal types or track custom events, such as Ajax request completion.
+Tracks goal conversion which is not tracked through the previous goal types or track custom events, such as Ajax request completion.

-For example, you can create a triggers custom conversion at URL goal for a pop-up event in your website.
-Since clicks on the pop-up event is not directly related to a normal click inside the website, creating custom conversion goal can help you track how many users view the pop-up.
+For example, you can create a triggers custom conversion at URL goal for a pop-up event on your website.
+Since clicks on the pop-up event is not directly related to a normal click on the website, creating custom conversion goal can help you track how many users view the pop-up.